-The mission of Purpose Preparatory Academy is to ensure that all kindergarten through grade five students achieve the academic skills, knowledge, and ethical foundation to be set on the path to college through rigorous curriculum, high-quality instruction, and positive character development.
 Purpose Preparatory Academy was established to close the educational opportunity gap between the children of North Nashville and those in more affluent parts of the city, recognizing that when provided with academically challenging work within a dynamic and disciplined learning environment, children will thrive academically and perform in the top tier of achievement levels.

-Purpose Prep is proud to be a top-performing school in the Metro Nashville Public School District, as well as a Reward School given the academic achievement and growth we produced within our scholars for the 2021-22 school year.
+Purpose Prep is proud to be a top-performing school in the state of Tennessee.
 We are also proud to be successful with demographics of students not traditionally served well by public school systems, including economically disadvantaged and African American students.
 We rank as one of the top schools for both of those demographics.
-Given this, Purpose Prep has met and exceeded the academic goals aligned in our charter agreement, and continues to be an asset to our community of North Nashville, our MNPS district, specifically the Pearl-Cohn Cluster, as well as the State of Tennessee.
+Given this, Purpose Prep has met and exceeded the academic goals aligned in our charter agreement and continues to be an asset to our community of North Nashville, our MNPS district, specifically the Pearl-Cohn Cluster, as well as the State of Tennessee.

-As a Title I school serving 93.9% children of color, Purpose Prep is fulfilling its mission to improve the academic success of the most underserved children in Nashville and serve as a proof point for what's possible.
+As a Title I school serving over 90% children of color, Purpose Prep is fulfilling its mission to improve the academic success of the most underserved children in Nashville and serve as a proof point for what's possible.
 We uplift our scholars to the level that they are capable of through data-driven instruction, personalized supports, and targeted skill development in a respectful, joyful, and safe setting, where educators, staff, and families support their achievements.
 We believe every child is capable of achieving high academic success and hold all students to high expectations accordingly, in an environment that maximizes learning opportunity for everyone.